System optimizations for serving

 Although the delay is large (over 100 ms), it’s not because of inadequate compute - if you check the nvtop display on the host while the test above is running, you will note low GPU utilization!
 Take a screenshot of the nvtop output when this test is running.

-We could get more throughput without increasing prediction latency, by batching requests:
+We could get more throughput without increasing prediction latency, by batching requests.
+Here, we have a single client sending requests in batches of 16 at a time:

 perf_analyzer -u triton_server:8000 -m food_classifier --input-data input.json -b 16 --concurrency-range 1